SebastianBurgos/SebastianBurgos/README.md

 ## 👋 Hi, I’m @SebastianBurgos, software engineering student.
 - 👀 I’m interested in code, new technologies and development projects.
-- ✨ I have knowledges in JAVA with graphical interface through JavaFX with MVC and Web with JSF.
+- ✨ I have knowledges in JAVA with graphical interface through JavaFX with MVC and Web with JSF and Thymeleaf.
 - 🌱 Also, I use Maven and Gradle to build and develop Spring Boot applications with Hibernate, Loombok, JPA.
 - 🍀 NodeJS and API REST with Express, UI with EJS.
 OpenAPI Specification for testing UI Requests
 - 💻 Knowlegdes in Web3 (HTML, CSS and Javascript).